steipete/steipete.com/_posts/2020-09-21-disabling-keyboard-avoidance-in-swiftui-uihostingcontroller.md

 date: 2020-09-21 22:00:00 +0200
 tags: iOS development
 image: /assets/img/2020/uihostingcontroller-keyboard/header.png
-description: "UIHostingController has logic to avoid the keyboard, which often is unwanted.
+description: "UIHostingController has logic to avoid the keyboard, which is often unwanted.
 We explore a hack to disable this feature."
 ---

 <style type="text/css">
 div.post-content > img:first-child { display:none; }
 </style>

-While SwiftUI is still being [cooked hot](/posts/state-of-swiftui/), it's already really useful and can replace many parts of your app.
-With `UIHostingController` it can be easily mixed with existing UIKit code.
-With iOS 14, the SwiftUI-team at Apple added keyboard avoidance logic to the hosting controller, which can result in pretty ugly scrolling behavior.
+While SwiftUI is still being [cooked hot](/posts/state-of-swiftui/), it’s already really useful and can replace many parts of your app.
+And with `UIHostingController`, it can easily be mixed with existing UIKit code.
+With iOS 14, the SwiftUI team at Apple added keyboard avoidance logic to the hosting controller, which can result in pretty ugly scrolling behavior.

 ## When Keyboard Avoidance Is Unwanted

-When they keyboard is visible and `UIHostingController` doesn't own the full screen, views try to move away from the keyboard.
-This has been [quite a frustrating bug for many](https://developer.apple.com/forums/thread/658432), and is especially bad if you [embed `UIHostingController` as table](https://noahgilmore.com/blog/swiftui-self-sizing-cells/)- or collection view cells[^4].
+When the keyboard is visible and `UIHostingController` doesn’t own the full screen, views try to move away from the keyboard.
+This has been [a frustrating bug for many](https://developer.apple.com/forums/thread/658432), and it’s especially bad if you [embed `UIHostingController` as table view cells](https://noahgilmore.com/blog/swiftui-self-sizing-cells/) or collection view cells.[^4]

 {% twitter https://twitter.com/thesamcoe/status/1306350596715282434?s=20 %}